 How do I test VPN speed?

-By finding a reliable speed testing service.
-Although there are many websites and apps that can test your internet speeds, not all of them are very accurate.
+You can test VPN speed with a reliable speed testing service.
+Although many websites and apps can test your internet speed, not all of them are very accurate.
 We recommend using speedtest.net for the best results.

 What is a good speed for a VPN?